ljamen/templates/README.md

 until finished
 ```

-End with an example of getting some data out of the system or using it for a little demo (Again this should probably be in a separte file.)
+End with an example of getting some data out of the system or using it for a little demo (Again this should probably be in a separate file.)

 ## Test